We may earn money or products from the companies mentioned in this post.

 Under No Child Left Behind, schools that received federal funds to help teach and prepare educationally disadvantaged children had to make what is called “Adequate Yearly Progress” in reading, language arts, and mathematics.
-These evidently clear targeted goals, which raised over time, were put in place by each of the 50 states based upon what was suitable for their local school areas.
+These evidently clear targeted goals, which raised over time, were put in place by each of the 50 states based on what was suitable for their local school areas.
 If a school did not reach its annual goals, it gave extra support and another chance.
 If it again did not succeed the following year, the school was deemed “in need of improvement.”
 Additional resources were provided to the school, and new options and choices were offered to its students and parents as well.

-As states released their lists of schools that underperformed over the prior school year, parents would be alerted on their school’s status.
+As states released their lists of schools that underperformed over the prior school year, parents would be alerted to their school’s status.
 They could have possibly been qualified for free tutoring or after-school classes for their children or were eligible to select another public school that better met their needs.
 Parents of children in schools thought to be “in need of improvement” would then contact their local school officials to inquire if their children were qualified for these and other services offered.

 If a school continued to underperform for five or more years in a row, school officials had to develop and implement a two-year plan to make the necessary changes for the school.
 The local school district would certify that the school received the needed technical assistance as it developed and implemented the enhancement plan.